teamdeeson/responsive_image_effect/README.md

 e.g. the following drush command generates a URL for an image with entity id 5, width 300 and height of 500 with a crop

 `drush @docker rig 5 500 500 --crop`

+e.g. the following drush command generates a URL for an image with entity id 5, width 300 and height of 210 (0.7 x 300) and specifies an image style called low-res

+`drush @docker rig 5 300 --crop=0.7 --style=low_res`